gada1982/CarND-Behavioral-Cloning-Project/README.md

 **For testing use:**
 > python drive.py model.json

 For testing track 1 (within the simulator) has been used.
 This was successful, because the car was able to pass the track in a smooth way, without hitting any track limits.
+This test was required to pass the project.

 [Video - Track 1](https://youtu.be/rETuxAycmF0)

 To show that the model generalizes to different tracks or conditions the second track (within the simulator) has been used.
 The model has **never** been trained on track 2.
 Anyway the car passes a significant part of the track sucessfully.
-But it is not able to pass a really sharp right turn on the track.
-This will be part of future work, because it was not recommended to pass this track for finalizing the project.
+But it was not able to pass a really sharp right turn on the track.
+This will be part of future work, because it was not necessary to pass this track for finalizing the project.

 [Video - Track 2](https://youtu.be/wno412WE0h0)

 # 7. Conclusion
-The model, which was an adaption of the NVDIA-model, could clone the human driving behaviour and was able to generalize to a track it has never seen while training quite well.
+The model, which was an adaption of the NVDIA-model, could clone the human driving behaviour and was able to generalize quite well to a track it has never seen while training.
 At the moment the model can only control the steering angle of the car.
 Trottle and brake data could be used for further work.

 While training an artificial neuronal network **Garbage in - Garbage out** really matters.
 Understanding the data and getting a balanced dataset are the key figures.